 5. Piano games are a wonderful way to build community at the start of a new school year.
 Your students love to feel as though they belong to something.
 One way to create this feeling is to build friendships between your students.

 For the first few weeks of lessons, invite your students to arrive 5 minutes early to their lesson time.
 By overlapping 5 minutes from each back-to-back lesson you can set your students up to play a 10 minute game together between lesson change-overs.
 It’s a wonderful way to make friends within your studio and really does build that valuable sense of community quickly.

 Put These In Your Back-To-School Toolkit

 So… where do you get piano games that will help you accomplish these 4 things?
 We have just released four new and incredible games to our PianoGameClub members!

-If you click the image below you can see a preview of the four games we’re sending out this month.
-If you like what you see, hop on over to PianoGameClub to sign up.
-You’ll receive the set of four games immediately, plus you’ll get this kind of awesomeness delivered to your inbox each and every month to keep your kiddos excited and motivated no matter what the time of year!
+Want to get started?
+Hop on over and sign up at www.pianogameclub.com.
+You’ll receive a set of four games immediately, plus you’ll get this awesomeness delivered to your inbox each and every month to keep your kiddos excited and motivated no matter what the time of year!